patbonecrusher/enki-the-crafty/readme.md

 - It serves as a backup for crafter cli helper shell scripts

 ## Assumptions
-- Only work on macOS
+- Only work on macOS and Linux
-- This is based on zsh and oh-my-zsh
+- This is based on zsh and pretzo

 ## Usage